moemosaad/MainCard-Component/README.md

 # MainCard-Component

-This is a scaled microservice for an open-sourcve video player and Tomatometer rating component for the recreation of the Rotten Tomatoes website.
+This is a scaled microservice for an open-source video player and Tomatometer rating component for the recreation of the Rotten Tomatoes website.

 ## Motivation